digideskio/boscode-learn/README.md

 2) In your cloud 9 workspace edit the file  `/home/ubuntu/workspace/code/tasks/08/pseudocode.txt`.

 In this file write your javascript solution as pseudocode.
+Note: Assume LENGTH( varName ) exists the returns the number of characters of a string variable.
 ___

 ### 09 For loop